Cousins, Peterson face old teams as Skins visit Vikings

 Two members of the Redskins (1-6) can relate to that aspect, and both are part of Minnesota football lore.
 Running back Adrian Peterson is the leading rusher in Vikings' history with 11,747 yards, and quarterback Case Keenum was involved in perhaps the biggest play in franchise history -- the "Minneapolis Miracle" that boosted the team into the NFC Championship Game two seasons ago.

-Peterson suffered an ankle injury in last Sunday's rain-drenched 9-0 loss to the San Francisco 49ers but is adamant he won't be sitting out despite it being a short week.
+Peterson suffered an ankle injury in last Sunday's rain-drenched 9-0 loss to the San Francisco 49ers and is listed as questionable.
+He is adamant he won't be sitting out despite it being a short week.
 Peterson simply doesn't want to be sidelined against the Vikings, and said playing his former club provides extra adrenaline.

 "If it was any other team, I'd be just as motivated, but maybe not as much," said Peterson, who leads Washington with 307 rushing yards.
 "Of course I want to play against Minnesota.
 I was there for 10 years -- 98 percent of the guys on the defense, I played with those guys."
 Keenum doesn't have the long-term attachment to the Twin Cities, as he played just one season for the Vikings.